Lincoln University Logo

 Learn about the best ways of travelling to Lincoln, whether you decide to cycle, use public transport or drive.

-Our campus is in Lincoln township, about 30 minutes drive from Christchurch.
+Our campus is in Lincoln township, about a 30-minute drive from Christchurch.

 Catching a shuttle from the airport